 Missing Migrants Project

 2019 is the sixth year of IOM’s efforts to systematically record deaths on migration routes worldwide through its Missing Migrants Project.
-Since the beginning of 2014, the project has recorded the deaths of 33,506 people, including 2,344 in 2019, as of 25 September (see chart below).
+Since the beginning of 2014, the project has recorded the deaths of 34,028 people, including 2,866 in 2019 (see chart further below).

 Due to the challenges of collecting information about these people and the contexts of their deaths, the true number of lives lost during migration is likely much higher.
 Missing Migrants Project records should only be viewed as indicative of the risks associated with migration, rather than representative of the true number of deaths across time or geography.

 South Asia has within the past few days recorded a high number of deaths linked to migration and mobility in the region.
 On Thursday 14 November, 33 people of Afghan nationality reportedly died in a vehicle accident—a collision of two vans—on a highway near the town of Khash, in Sistan and Baluchistan, Iran.
 Six people were reported to have survived this tragic incident with injuries.
 The remains of the 33 people from this fatal incident were repatriated to Afghanistan via the Nimroz border crossing point.

 Within Europe, fatalities linked to border crossings are estimated at 113 in 2019.
 The remains of an unidentified man believed to be from the Middle East/Southeast Asia, were found along train tracks in the Evros region, northern Greece on 16 November.
 The individual was reportedly hit by a train near to the town of Soufli.
 Investigations regarding the specific circumstances of this tragic incident were launched.

 Migrant deaths in the Americas continue during what may be the deadliest year MMP has recorded in the past six years.
 In total, at least 644 people have lost their lives in the Americas in 2019, compared with the 528 that were recorded through this point in 2018.